medishen/sgt/README.md

 ### Additional Notes:

 - **Docker Installation Details**:
-  - The Docker setup includes a `Dockerfile` and `docker-compose.yml` for building and running the game.
-  - The Docker image is configured to run the game automatically once the container is started.
+  - The Docker image is pre-configured to run the game automatically.
+This is the easiest installation method, especially if you don't want to manually set up dependencies.
+  - To use the Docker container, simply run `docker run --rm -it bitsgenix/sgt`, and the game will start directly.

 - **Build Details in Docker**:
   The Dockerfile sets up the necessary environment, installs dependencies, compiles the source code, and makes the executable available in `/usr/local/bin/sgt`.

+  If you'd prefer to customize your own build or test the source code locally, you can refer to **Option 1: Installation via Cloning the Repository** for a more manual approach.

+---

+Thank you for playing and contributing to **Snake Game: Terminal Edition**!